 13 days after my failed hysteroscopy I was heading for day surgery.
 The letter had arrived quickly informing me that my day surgery was Monday and I needed to be on the ward for 11.30.
 My friend dropped me off as the letter had said there was no space for visitors.
 I had taken this literally and rocked up on my own to discover most other people had been accompanied.
 Yet it didn’t phase me I was just keen to get the hysteroscopy done and find out after hysteroscopy what to expect.
+I am quite good at looking after myself and wasn’t scared but didn’t realise everyone else would have someone to hold their hand!
+My dad had offered, my husband was at work!

 The morning dragged